 Ardagh Group, a packaging company that makes glass and metal containers, indefinitely closed its Seattle location in July, citing market conditions and low-priced imports from China, Chile and Mexico, according to the Seattle Times.

-The Seattle Times also reported that Ardagh Group was caught in the consumer backlash against AB InBev, one of its largest customers, when a marketing campaign by transgender influencer Dylan Mulvaney sparked controversy and partial boycotts of Bud Light, an AB InBev brand.
+The Seattle Times also reported that Ardagh Group was caught in the consumer backlash against AB InBev, one of its largest customers, when a marketing campaign with transgender influencer Dylan Mulvaney sparked controversy and partial boycotts of Bud Light, an AB InBev brand.
 Ardagh said the controversy reduced demand for some of its product.

 Three months later, the North Olympic Peninsula is experiencing the fallout of the Seattle Ardagh Group shutdown.